 Those militaries how will be able to enable this development requirements will be superior in the development of artificial intelligent systems.
 And will be able to outperform adversaries in the field of artificial intelligence.
 By doing so, they will also be able to significantly increase their operational tempo by using artificial intelligence systems in the decision making to eliminate mistakes and fasten the process.
 This will enable those nations to achieve superior command and control capabilities.

+87

+Nice work.

+The analysis overlooks a major threat presented by deploynemt of AI systems and that it is the danger that they would be manipulated through cyber attacks (on the data, the training, the algorithm itself, in the field, etc.)

+Providing examples to the arguments presented in the paper would have strengthen and sharpened them.

 Bibliography: